bounswe/bounswe2022group8/Deliverables/CMPE451_Customer_Presentation_Milestone_3/Group Review.md

 In the mobile application part of our project, we had some implementations that we would like to add before the Second Milestone.
 So we shared the implementations among our mobile team.
 As a team member I was responsible for implementations of creating a profile page, settings (editing profile) page, change password page, updating profile photo page and a page that allows users to add a new art item to their profile.

 ### Milestone 2 Main Contributions
-I implemented a profile page that allows users to dislay their uploaded art items and the exhibitions that they are attending.
+I implemented a profile page that allows users to display their uploaded art items and the exhibitions that they are attending.
 One can see user's username, name, surname, bio, location and profile photo by looking at this page.
 I also implement a settings page to enable users to make changes over this fields.
 Moreover a user can change his/her password and profile photo.
 Lastly I created an upload art item page which allows users to add new art items to their profile.  <br/>

 **Milestone 2 Code Related Issues**
 * [MOB-7: Creating a profile page](https://github.com/bounswe/bounswe2022group8/issues/281) (implemented)